giantswarm/pr-gatekeeper/README.md

 - Configure a list of PR Checks that must all be successful before merging
 - Allow skipping these checks by placing a `skip/ci` label on the PR
+- Force a recheck by adding a comment to a PR containing the trigger `/recheck`

 ## How it works